 Roast squash with coconut oil and cinnamon, cool slightly and fill each bowl with 1/3 cup of yogurt.
 Sprinkle with chia and pomegranate seeds, cinnamon and some small batch almond granola for a tasty high fiber, high protein, and vitamin-rich fall breakfast.

 Looking for more savory toaster oven squash recipes?

 - The Ultimate Guide to Toaster Oven Roasted Spaghetti Squash

 - Unbelievably Cheesy Veggie Pizza Spaghetti Squash Boats

 - Veggie Crostini with Roasted Zucchini and Tomatoes (save this one for summer!)

 Sweet and earthy acorn squash make a fantastic fall side dish or dinner for two.

 - 2 medium acorn squashes (about 1 to 1.5 lbs each)

-This recipe makes 4 filled squash bowls, Nutritional Information is an estimate for a serving of 2 Filled Acorn Squash Bowls.
+This recipe makes 4 acorn squash bowls, nutritional information is an estimate for 1 unfilled acorn squash bowl.